tidyverse/tibble/tests/testthat/_snaps/subsetting.md

       Must extract column with a single valid subscript. x Subscript `TRUE` has the wrong type `logical`. i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.
     Code
       foo[[-1]]
     Error <vctrs_error_subscript_type>